AWG - Aruban or Dutch Guilder

 The Aruban or Dutch Guilder is the currency of Aruba.
 Our currency rankings show that the most popular Aruban or Dutch Guilder exchange rate is the AWG to USD rate.
-The currency code for Guilders (also called Florins) is AWG, and the currency symbol is ƒ.
+The currency code for Aruba Guilder is AWG, and the currency symbol is ƒ.
 Below, you'll find Aruban or Dutch Guilder rates and a currency converter.

 |Name